 The Church is renowned for its Norman architecture, particularly the fine South Door and Wheel Window and for its Swiss Stained Glass.
 An ancient building such as this requires regular maintenance and upkeep.
 The Friends of St Mary’s (FOSM) was formed to enable the necessary work to continue, regular events are organised by the group including a variety of concerts, recitals and plays

-Being ideally situated along the North Downs way, Patrixbourne regularly sees pilgrims from all over the world.
+St Mary’s is fortunate enough to sit on not one but four Pilgrimage routes and regularly sees Pilgrims from all over the world visiting.
+The North Downs Way, Via Francigena, The Old Way and The Royal Saxon Way all run through the village of Patrixbourne.
+Over the years various groups of Pilgrims have been to St Mary’s, some even staying overnight in pre-arranged groups before continuing their journeys to Canterbury.
 In 2018 100 veterans walked through the village on their way to London from France as they recreated The Long Walk Home for many service men from WWI.
-They stopped for refreshments at the church and near by recreation ground.
-June 2019 saw Pilgrims from the L'arche community completeing the Pilgrims way challenge.
-350 pilgrims in one day (a record) visited our beautiful church and all recieved a warm welcome from our churchwardens and other local villagers showing their support.
+They stopped for refreshments at the church and nearby recreation ground.
+June 2019 saw Pilgrims from the L'arche community completing the Pilgrims way challenge.
+The busiest day for St Mary’s was when 350 pilgrims in one day (a record) visited our beautiful church and all received a warm welcome from our churchwardens and other local villagers showing their support.

 Church Photos by Daniel Edward Young